matthewmullin01/coolcanvas/SOLUTION.md

   ...
 ```

 To help this process I created a class that would wrap any rendered element.
 It would hold a reference to the paintable image in `canvasImageSource` and also the state of the element (eg the `center` position).
-Many more attributes were added to this class in order to manage any element state.
+More attributes were added to this class later.

 The `Vector2D` class is also a utility class added to hold positional data.
 It makes doing vector manipulation and maths simpler going forward.